-ARY
+ADMISSION

+REQUIREMENTS

+ELEMENTARY

 ANTIQUE

 COURSE.

-It is understood that the First Sections of the Antique Drawing and Still Life Painting Classes, with the Night Antique Class, are preparatory ones, intended as a suitable introduction to the higher study of art in the Academy's courses.
-No specimens of work are required for admission to these classes.
+It is understood that the First Sections of the Antique Drawing and Still Life Painting Classes, with the Night Antique Class, are preparatory and intended as a suitable introduction to the higher study of art in the Academy's courses.
+Drawings or sketches from the solid object will be required for admission to the schools.
+Resident applicants must prepare these in the school rooms; those living at a distance should forward specimens made for the purpose.